 Salt and acid ingredients, such as tomatoes, prevent kidney beans from softening as they cook.
-Add these any seasonings, such as ranch-flavored seasoning mix, near the middle of the cooking time, once the beans have started to become tender.
+Add these and any seasonings, such as ranch-flavored seasoning mix, near the middle of the cooking time once the beans have started to become tender.
 If your beans never soften when cooking, chances are you've seasoned them too soon.

 In a slow cooker, kidney beans need 6 hours on high or 8 to 10 hours on low.
 Cooking time depends partly on the age of the beans.
 The longer the beans have been in storage on the pantry shelf, the longer they will take to cook.
 Taste test a few beans after 4 to 5 hours to check for tenderness.
 Allow a longer cooking time for older beans.

 Kidney beans will swell as they cook, so allow room for expansion in the pot.
 A good rule of thumb is to fill the pot no more than half full.
 Add your salt, seasoning mix and acidic ingredients after 4 hours.
 Another alternative is to prepare a flavorful sauce separately, then stir it into the beans immediately before serving.

 How to Convert Dried Beans to Cooked ...

 How to Quick Cook White Beans Without ...